chaofengc/IQA-PyTorch/README.md

 }
 ```

-Please also consider to cite our new work `TOPIQ` if it is useful to you:
+Please also consider to cite our works on image quality assessment if it is useful to you:
 ```
 @article{chen2023topiq,
   title={TOPIQ: A Top-down Approach from Semantics to Distortions for Image Quality Assessment},